 Per Dr. Dowd, “Everybody has reflux.
 What defines whether it is a disease or not is how long the acid is in contact with the esophagus.
 We do specialized testing to evaluate reflux.
 When we see very high quantities, for very long periods of time, that's pathologic.
 That designates a disease state.
 When it is minimal and is cleared rapidly, people usually do not have a problem.”

 Reflux is considered mild if it occurs no more than twice a week.
+Take this GERD risk quiz to learn more about your GERD symptoms and risks.

 When Is Reflux Severe?